 Plans are tied to opportunity and action; the timing matters.
 If you plan too soon, you'll end up forecasting trends without up-to-date information.
 When you do get the data you need, you'll have to remake your plan.
 Who wants to do the same planning twice?

 Avoid this pitfall by first making a list of the information or resources you need in order to do your planning accurately.
 Don't start planning until you have what you need.
+Basically, this means that any plan of yours should start with you thinking about the statistical basis and hard data required for the plan to happen in the first place.

 To avoid this pitfall, set a basic protocol to follow for immediate-action possibilities.
 For example, establish an acceptable threshold for risk, set your priorities by order, and create a basic template to use when opportunity knocks.
 If a possibility meets your basic criteria, you can go ahead and grab it, filling in the blanks of your planning template as you move forward.